RolandWarburton/knowledge/Linux/Resize Partitions.md

 ### Growing Step 2

 Now grow the file system to use the newly allocated partition size.
 Boot back into the live media to run this on the unmounted drive.
-There is no need to specify a second parameter in resize2fs because its implicitly will fill all available remaining space.
+There is no need to specify a second parameter in resize2fs because it implicitly will fill all available remaining space.

 ```none
 e2fsck -f /dev/sda1